 Preventing Moldy Weed

-In order to survive on a marijuana plant or in just about any other environment, mold needs a humidity level of no less than 15 percent.
+Mold needs a humidity level of no less than 15 percent in order to survive on a marijuana plant or in just about any other environment.
 So, if you’re storing your weed, make sure it’s completely dry before securing it and make sure you do so in a dry place.
 If you’re growing weed, put your buds in a dark area with plenty of ventilation once you harvest them.

 Some people like to keep their pot in jars so it stays as fresh as possible.
 If you’re one of them, make sure you open those jars at least once a day to get a good amount of fresh air.
 Should you encounter buds that have become too dried out and you want to try and rehydrate them, you’ll need to be careful.
 The two most common methods are water and orange peels, but both present a risk for mold accumulation.
 Water obviously increases moisture, while orange peels are extremely fertile breeding environments for mold.

-You should always try to avoid smoking weed that has become infested with mold, of course.
-But there are certain times where your cannabis may have a slight amount of mold and you might feel you have no choice.
+You should always try to avoid smoking weed that has become infested with mold.
+But there are certain times when your cannabis may have a slight amount of mold, and you might feel you have no choice.

 If you’re running low and that’s all you have — and it has only been slightly contaminated — there’s a precaution you can take to stay as safe as possible.
-Put the weed on a cookie sheet and bake it at 300° F for about 15 minutes, which will kill some of the more common strains of mold.
+Put the weed on a cookie sheet and bake it at 300° F for about 15 minutes, killing some of the more common strains of mold.